JSB2010/Eli-Barkin-Be-Mitzvah-Website/email-deliverability-best-practices.md

 Avoid spam-triggering patterns in subject lines:

 ✅ **Good Examples**:
-- "Eli's Bar Mitzvah - RSVP Confirmation"
+- "Eli's Be Mitzvah - RSVP Confirmation"
-- "Your RSVP Details for Eli's Bar Mitzvah"
+- "Your RSVP Details for Eli's Be Mitzvah"
 - "Important Information for Out-of-Town Guests"

 ❌ **Avoid**: